IGUAZU

 The Jesuit ruins

-The Bertoni Museum (12 miles/18 Kms from the Iguassu Falls)
+(12 miles/18 Kms from the Iguassu Falls)

 The Itaipu Damp

-The Itaipu hydroelectric plant can be visited from the Paraguayan side, rather then from Brazil and Foz do Iguacu.
+The Itaipu hydroelectric plant can be visited from the Paraguayan side, rather than from Brazil and Foz do Iguacu.
 If you are in Ciudad del Est, the Itaipu Dam is just 12 miles/20 Kms north.

 The Ciudad del Est